 Wednesday- I had the same rice and beans mixture as Monday but added Dill Mayo (just mix dill and mayo) and ate that with a salad of lettuce and beets.
 It’s totally a different meal because it is not spicy.

 Thursday- DH was feeling a hankering for meat, so we bought some cheap skirt steak and cooked that.
-Cut it really thin and added to bean and rice mixture.
+Cut it really thin and added to the bean and rice mixture.
 He had hot sauce, and I had dill mayo.

-Full Disclaimer: This can get boring because you are eating many of the same main components every day.
+Full Disclaimer: This can get boring because you eat many of the same main food components every day.
 But it’s not exactly the same meal every day.

-There are weeks where I prep smaller amounts of different foods (takes longer but more options), but this week was not a week where that was happening.
+There are weeks where I prep smaller amounts of different foods (this takes longer but then we have more options), but this week was not a week where that was happening.

 Why Are Building Blocks So Great?

 There is always something to eat in the fridge!
 You always have part of a meal started, so all you need is a side or topping to make it into a full meal.
 You are also much less tempted to buy take-out when most of the work is already done.
 Additionally, you can always make dinner from scratch if you want and have energy.
 You are not committed to those items!

-I try to make things that stay and won’t go bad- which most things won’t if stored properly for a few days.
+I try to make food that will last for a long time and won’t go bad or get spoiled- which most things won’t if stored properly for a few days.

 Rice– any type, and there are many!